 What are Christmas Cribs and how to make them?

-Christmas cribs, as the name suggests, are primarily seen in the Christmas season.
+Christmas cribs, as the name suggests, are primarily seen during the Christmas season.
 They are, in simple terms, a representation of the birth of Jesus, which Christmas is all about.
 A Christmas crib is also known as a nativity scene or a manger scene.
 Christmas cribs often feature human figurines surrounding a newborn Jesus.
 The crib is often situated within a barn or a manger to include the farm animals in the scene.

-When it comes to building the Christmas crib, you can either build it by wood or clay.
+When it comes to building the Christmas crib, you can either build it with wood or clay.
 Straw is another popular option to use, especially if you want to depict a barn background.
 Tiny human or animal figurines can be moulded using clay or straw, with their small archaic clothing.